saadarif/DTCTeaching/IntroductionLinearModels/index.md

 ##  -0.68
 ```

 if the change from dose 0.5 to 1 was completely independent of the delivery method, then this number should be 0.
 It's pretty close to zero and the standard error for this is quite high (hence it is not signficant).
-However the last interaction term ```suppVC:dose2``` is signficantly different
+However the last interaction term ```suppVC:dose2``` is signficantly different.
+What does this mean?

 ---